page css

 How Atlar can help with cash flow forecasting

-Atlar's Cash Flow Forecasting solution lets you create forecasts for any bank account and time horizon with a single click – while automating the data collection work that usually takes days if not weeks.
+Atlar's cash flow forecasting solution lets you create forecasts for any bank account and time horizon with a single click – while automating the data collection work that usually takes days if not weeks.

 The Atlar platform consolidates your financial data across multiple sources, including your banks and ERP system, while transactions can be automatically categorized and labeled.
 This lets teams focus on analysis and decision-making rather than the grunt-work of creating a forecast manually.